dekorateio/dekorate/examples/spring-boot-with-tekton-example/readme.md

 2. Run Tekton to build and start the application

 There are two ways to do this: via pipelines and via tasks.

-We'll proceed with installing the app via tasks, which it's simpler procedure because Pipelines require to configure a `PersistentVolumeClaim` volume in order to share the workspace between steps.
+### Installing Using Tasks

 We need first to install the Tekton tasks manifests: